ckadluba/GrpcDemos/README.md

 * gRPC
   * transport over HTTP/2 (for all .Net implementations)
   * channel - single virtual connection (multiplexing, pooling, load balancing, one or more physical connections)
+  * IDL interface definition language is protobuffers (.proto)
-  * stubs (client and server code that accesses channel, generated from IDL using protoc compiler)
+  * Generated code stubs (client and server code that accesses channel, generated from IDL using protoc compiler)
     * Server stub is base class to derive from (Add Service Reference - Server)
     * Client stub (Add Service Reference - Client)
-  * IDL interface definition language is protobuffers (.proto)

 ## Transfer Modes